yair-grinb/Metapopulation-Settlement-Dynamics/README.md

 ### **Note**
 - A detailed description of the dataset and methodologies is included in the supplementary file *Supporting Information Text and Tables*, available with the publication.
-- Since both the Random Forest (Hypothesis 1) and the selection of random points include random components, the results would not be 100% the same as in Wachtel et al. (2025).
+- Since the procedures for hypotheses 1 (Random Forest) and 3 (selection of random points) include random components, the results may be different in terms of absolute values than those presented in Wachtel et al. (2025).
+However, the results should agree with the significant findings discussed in the paper (e.g. population size being the most important feature).

 ---